yang5hi/Pitch_Pyfect/README.md

 - For Hip-Hop, feel free to experiment with any key signature whether it be major or minor.
 Set your Valence to around 0.5.
 Hip-Hop songs aren’t overly happy or 		depressing.
 They have a more consistent tone.
 Finally, pull your tempo back to around 80-100 bpm, so it’s easier to rap over.

+**Why are Pop and Rock similar?**
+	We searched for articles about each genre using the NYT API.
+Pop and Rock were created around the same time.
+Pop and Rock have grown and evolved side-by-side.
+	Hip-Hop emerged 30 years later with the birth of technology/digital recording.

 **Limitations of the project:**
 	SpotifyⓇ has over 50 million songs.
 We are using a dataset of less than 5% of the SpotifyⓇ song library.